Jack Ham: College career

-Professional football career
+Professional career

-Ham was selected by the Pittsburgh Steelers in the second-round (34th overall) of the 1971 NFL Draft.
+Ham was selected by the Pittsburgh Steelers in the second-round (34th overall) of the 1971 NFL draft.
 He won the starting left linebacker job as a rookie.
 He was first-team All-Pro six years and was named to eight straight Pro Bowls.
 Ham was blessed with tremendous quickness — according to Steelers coach Chuck Noll and teammate Andy Russell he was the "fastest Steeler for the first ten yards, including wide receivers and running backs".
 He was one of the few outside linebackers who could play pass defense as well as the NFL's top safeties.
 Although he was a ferocious hitter, he was known as a player who could not be fooled and was seldom out of position.
 Maxie Baughan, a former NFL linebacker said of Ham, "He was one of the more intelligent players to ever play that position.
 He was able to diagnose plays.
 You couldn't ever fool him."
-Despite not being as revered as teammate Jack Lambert by fans (as well as not being as feared by opponents), some have regarded Ham as a better outside linebacker than Lambert as a middle linebacker during the Steelers dominance of the 1970s.

 Ham's career statistics include 25 sacks, 21 fumbles recovered, and 32 interceptions (although the sack numbers are unofficial since the NFL did not begin recording sacks until Ham's final year in the league, so he officially has just three sacks).
 As these numbers indicate, Ham had a flair for the big play, guided by some of the best football instincts ever found in a linebacker.
 Ham was a member of four Super Bowl winning teams during his 12-year career (although he did not play in Super Bowl XIV due to an ankle injury), all of it spent with the Steelers.
 His 53 takeaways are the most in NFL history by a non-defensive back, while his 32 interceptions rank him 3rd all time among linebackers, behind Don Shinnick and Stan White.

 "Dobre Shunka" (either Polish or Slovak for "good ham") was Ham's nickname while playing, as well as the name of Ham's fan club in the 1970s.